whiteribbonalliance/dashboard-front/README.md

 ## Hot to add a new campaign

-1. At `src/enums/campaign-code.ts` add the campaign code for the new dashboard, this is the campaign code used when making a request to the API.
-2. At `src/enums/dashboard-name.ts` add the new dashboard name, this is the name of the dashboard that will be used as the path.
+1. At `src/enums/dashboard-name.ts` add the new dashboard name, this is the name of the dashboard that will be used as the path or subdomain.
-3. At `src/configurations` create a new configuration file for the new dashboard and export it from `src/configurations/index.ts`.
+2. At `src/configurations` create a new configuration file for the new dashboard and export it from `src/configurations/index.ts`.
-4. At `src/app/dashboards_use_path/[lang]/[dashboard]/page.tsx` add the metadata for the new dashboard.
-5. At `src/utils/index.ts` add the new dashboard name to campaign code mapping.
+3. At `src/utils/index.ts` map the dashboard to its config at the function `getDashboardConfig`.
+4. Add new translations e.g. the title and subtext.
-6. Update switch statements in components to reflect changes if necessary.
+5. Modify switch statements in components to reflect changes if necessary.